bossiemanuele/bossiemanuele.github.io/_portfolio/01_ATOW.md

 collection: portfolio
 ---

-*In Preparation: An Information-Theoretic Framework for Modeling Aircraft Actual Takeoff Weight (ATOW).
+*In Preparation: "An Information-Theoretic Framework for Modeling Aircraft Actual Takeoff Weight (ATOW)."
 Submitted to AIAA SciTech 2026.*

 Extended Abstract and Preliminary Results: